thomasvt/Box2DNet/README.md

 ## Reading native arrays from IntPtr

 Some structs received from native Box2D contain arrays.
-To read those arrays Box2dNet provides convenience method `NativeArrayAsSpan` to loop over the native contents without making temporary copies.
+To read those arrays Box2dNet provides convenience method `NativeArrayAsSpan` to loop over the native contents without making temporary copies or allocating an iterator.

 Example: field `IntPtr b2ContactEvents.beginEvents` shows in its comment that you should read it as an array of `b2ContactBeginTouchEvent`: